websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/using-dispatch.md

 # Using Dispatch

 [Dispatch](https://github.com/liferay/liferay-portal/tree/master/modules/apps/dispatch) is a flexible framework built on top of Liferay's scheduler engine that you can use to run and schedule any type of logic.
 This framework uses the `DispatchTaskExecutor` interface to define templates with custom logic that you can use to [create tasks](#adding-a-new-dispatch-task) via the Control Panel.
-Once a Dispatch Task is created, you can configure its behavior and [schedule](#scheduling-the-dispatch-task) when it executes.
+Once a Dispatch Task is created, you can configure its behavior and execution [schedule](#scheduling-the-dispatch-task).

 ![Add and manage Dispatch Tasks via the Dispatch page.](./using-dispatch/images/01.png)

-Dispatch also provides a convenient UI for viewing and managing all instance [jobs scheduled using the `MessageListener` interface](#viewing-and-managing-scheduled-jobs).
+Dispatch provides a convenient UI for viewing and managing all instance [jobs scheduled using the `MessageListener` interface](#viewing-and-managing-scheduled-jobs).

 ```note::
    When deciding whether to use Dispatch or ``MessageListener`` to schedule instance jobs, consider the following Dispatch benefits.